 Joseph P. Dillon ’62

-At the midpoint of my three year term as Alumni Society President, I’m happy to report on some of the progress made with regard to various initiatives.
-This year, our focus has been in three principal areas:
+After two years as Alumni Society president, I am pleased to report on some of the progress made with regard to various alumni initiatives.
+This past 2012-2013 academic year, our focus has been on three principal areas:

-The important message to all alumni is to get involved!
-I promise you it is both fun and rewarding to the benefit of the College and its students.
-To find out more, contact Tom McCarthy at email@example.com or Joe Dillon at firstname.lastname@example.org.
+We welcome and encourage all of our alumni is to get involved!
+I promise you it will be a fun and rewarding experience.
+To find out more or to have any questions answered, contact Tom McCarthy at firstname.lastname@example.org or Joe Dillon at email@example.com.
 We look forward to hearing from you and seeing much more of you at our events!

 Joseph P. Dillon ’62